 Why Is My Outdoor Outlet Not Working?
 (5 Causes & Fixes)

-Safety note: Outdoor outlets handle 120V and are exposed to weather.
-If you’re at all uncertain, call an electrician.
+Safety note: Outdoor outlets handle 120 volts and are exposed to weather.
+If you’re uncertain at any step, call an electrician.
 The diagnostic steps below are safe; deeper repair is not.

 What You’ll Need